-You enter a room and there it is: that eye-catching, envy-inducing houseplant elegantly cascading from its perch, just begging for your admiration.
-This beauty is the perfect addition to your indoor gardens: Hoya Chelsea.
+You enter a room and there it is: that eye-catching, envy-inducing Hoya Chelsea elegantly cascading from its perch, just begging for your admiration.
+This beauty is the perfect addition to your indoor gardens.

-Thick, waxy leaves and delicate clusters of tiny, star-shaped flowers.
-What’s not to love?
-Not only is it beautiful, but it’s also incredibly low-maintenance; like the best of both worlds growing in the same pot!
+Thick, waxy leaves and delicate clusters of tiny, star-shaped flowers — what’s not to love?
+Not only is it beautiful, but it’s also incredibly low-maintenanc,; like the best of both worlds growing in the same pot!

-In this article, we’ll explore the wonderful world of Hoya Chelsea care, teaching you everything you need to confidently grow this hoya indoors.
-It will become a bright green star in your collection, and may even inspire some friendly plant envy.
+We’ll explore the wonderful world of Hoya Chelsea care, teaching you everything you need to confidently grow this hoya indoors.
+Don’t be surprised if it becomes a bright green star in your collection and even inspires some friendly plant envy.

 Hoya Chelsea Plant Care Guide